Storware/ansible-kodo-cloud-agent/README.md

 =========

 Kodo Cloud is a backup solution for Office 365.
-This role deploys Kodo Cloud Agent which is a data-mover (component that integrates with the cloud and executes backup/restore operations)
+This role deploys Kodo Cloud Agent which is a data-mover (component which integrates with the cloud and executes backup/restore operations)

 Requirements
 ------------